-You create a Chart element by dragging a 'Chart' icon onto a diagram from the 'Dashboard' pages of the Diagram Toolbox.
-Standard Chart icons are also available on the common 'Artifacts' and 'Documentation' pages of the Toolbox.
+You create a Chart element by dragging a 'Chart' icon onto a diagram from the 'Dashboard' pages ('Pie Charts', 'Bar Charts', 'Series Charts' and 'Model Views') of the Diagram Toolbox.
+Standard Chart icons are also available from the 'Dashboard' page itself, and from the common 'Charts' page of the Toolbox.
 You then define the type of Chart, the data it presents, the source of that data and the appearance of the Chart, within the element properties.